adnxy/react-native-keyboard-experience/README.md

-# keyboard-experience
+# keyboard-avoid-experience

-[REACT NATIVE] Seamless and animated keyboard avoiding view for iOS and Android.
+React Native Seamless and animated keyboard avoiding view for iOS and Android.

  `Works consistently with ScrollView, FlatList, SectionList, and any other React Native components.`